- When do I need to declare swimmer attendance for swim meets?

 As much as we all would love it to, it does not mean Dairy Queen.
 DQ stands for disqualification.
 A swimmer can be disqualified for swimming a stroke incorrectly, early exchange in a relay, holding or to lane line and in some cases false starting.
 An explanation of the DQ can usually be found in the swimmers family folder with their ribbons.

 Do I need to purchase the team suit?

-Where are practices and meets located?
+Where are meets located?

 What should I expect at the meets?

 Our swim meets are a lot of fun.
 There's music, food and friends!
 We start before dawn and end after lunch.
 For a high level summary, check out this infographic.
 Remember, everyone plays their part to make sure the meet runs smoothly.
 Here are some tips for a meet: